An incredible three-week East African Camping Safari from Nairobi to Victoria Falls.

-This morning we are up early for a game drive in Mukumi National Park, forming part of the larger Selous Game Reserve ecosystem.
+This morning we are up early for a game drive in Mikumi National Park, forming part of the larger Selous Game Reserve ecosystem.

-After game viewing we make our way inland to the historic small city of Iringa.
+After our wildlife viewing drive, we make our way inland to the historic small city of Iringa.
 Located in the highlands tea growing area of Tanzania at 1550m above sea level, this pleasant town can get quite cool between June and August.

-Leaving the lush highlands of Tanzania we head south into Malawi.
+Leaving the lush highlands of Tanzania we drive down into the Great Rift Valley heading south into Malawi.
 Our destination for today is Lake Malawi, known as 'the Lake of Stars' due to the flickering lights of the fishing boats out on the vast lake at night.
 The third largest lake in Africa, Lake Malawi stretches 580km from north to south, covering about 75% of Malawi's eastern border.

-Early in the morning we drive to the South Luangwa National Park in neighbouring Zambia where we spend the next two nights at our safari camp right on the banks of the Luangwa River.
-Hippos, other animals and birds are commonly spotted from the camp bar, so keep an eye open as we sit back and watch the sunset.
+Wake up to a serene sunrise over Lake Malawi before we set off for the wild South Luangwa National Park in neighbouring Zambia.
+Crossing into Zambia we pause in Chipata before continuing to our camp beside Luangwa River.
+Hippos, other animals and birds are commonly spotted from the camp bar, so keep an eye open as we sit back with sundowners and watch the glowing sunset over the river.